Elizabeth: The Golden Age: Soundtrack

 The original score was composed by A. R. Rahman and Craig Armstrong.
 Kapur was thrilled to have both Rahman and Armstrong working together on the music, saying it was fascinating to watch "two people with totally different backgrounds and cultures" interact.

 Blanchett had travelled to India in the early 2000s, coming away with several Indian sounds, and badgered Kapur to get Rahman to score Hollywood movies.
 Antonio Pinto was mentioned as being a collaborator during production, but later Armstrong joined the project.
 In January 2009, he expressed regret that other compositions from A. R. Rahman were not used in the film, feeling that "the score of Golden Age was not half as good as it could have been."
 He expressed hope to hear these pieces appear in another project.

 "Opening" from the score was used in the BBC's coverage of the Single's Finals at the 2008 Wimbledon Championships.
 "Storm" is heard in a trailer of the 2013 film Man of Steel.

 Track listing

 Home media

-The film was released on Region 1 on DVD and HD DVD 5 February 2008.
-It was released on Blu-ray in 2009 and bundled with the first film.
+The film was released on DVD and HD DVD on 5 February 2008, and on Blu-ray on 27 April 2010.